theMK2k/Media-Hoarder/docs/02-IMDB-ID-Detection.md

 **Media Hoarder** parses .nfo files and checks if an IMDB ID is available.
 For this, the movie must be in the **same directory** as the .nfo file.
 The .nfo filename is irrelevant.

-### IMDB ID is not part of the file- or directory name
+### IMDB ID is neiher part of the file- nor the directory name

-If the actual IMDB ID is not part of the filename, **Media Hoarder** tries to detect the correct IMDB entry by performing an IMDB search with parts of the filename.
+If the actual IMDB ID is neither part of the file- nor the directory name, **Media Hoarder** tries to detect the correct IMDB entry by performing an IMDB search with parts of the filename.

-It is greatly beneficial if the file name also provides the movie's release year.
+It is greatly beneficial if the file name also provides the movie's **release year**.

 We ran tests utilizing the following constructed test set: